 Clinical Mental Health Program: Application

-Our priority application deadline is February 1.
-Applications submitted after February 1 will be considered on a space-available basis only.
+Our application deadline is February 1st.
+(We are no longer accepting applications for Fall 2023.)
 Applicants are required to submit ALL materials (see required application materials below) to the Graduate School.
 The Graduate School will determine which applicants are eligible for admission and forward the applicant files to the Psychology Department.
 An admissions committee within the Department will then conduct an initial review of the applications and select individuals to invite for personal interviews.
 Interviews take place in early to mid-March, and final admission decisions are usually made by the end of the month.
 We typically recommend six students for admission to the program each year.

-Prior to applying to the program, applicants must have successfully completed a psychology statistics and design course.
+Prerequisites: Prior to applying to the program, applicants must have successfully completed a course on research methods in psychology.
 We also strongly recommend applicants complete the following psychology courses: abnormal or personality; developmental or social; and cognition or neuroscience.

-Applicants are evaluated based on GPA, psychology background, letters of recommendation, personal preparation, experience, and motivation.
-For further information contact the Psychology Graduate program coordinator at 360-650-3170.
+Evaluation: Applicants are evaluated based on GPA, psychology background, letters of recommendation, personal preparation, experience, and motivation.
+For further information contact the Psychology Graduate program coordinator at 360-650-3184.

 Application information is available on Western's graduate school FAQ page.
 If you have any questions or difficulties with the application process, please contact the Graduate School at email@example.com or call them at 360-650-3170.